George H. Seeley

-George Henry Seeley (1880–1955) was an American photographer primarily associated with the pictorialist movement.
+George Henry Seeley (1880–1955) was an American photographer, primarily associated with the pictorialist movement.

+Early life and education

-Seeley was born in Stockbridge, Massachusetts and attended the Massachusetts Normal Art School from 1897 to 1901, as a student in painting.
+Seeley was born in Stockbridge, Massachusetts, and attended the Massachusetts Normal Art School from 1897 to 1901, as a student in painting.
 He studied under Joseph DeCamp, who encouraged his interest in natural light, and became interested in photography after meeting F. Holland Day.

+Career

 He returned to Stockbridge in 1902, where he worked in both painting and photography.

-In 1904, his photographs were included in the First American Photographic Salon in New York City, where Alfred Stieglitz encountered them; Stieglitz then invited Seeley to join the Photo Secession, in which Seeley was a member from 1906 to 1910.
+In 1904, Seeley's photographs were included in the First American Photographic Salon in New York City, where Alfred Stieglitz encountered them; Stieglitz then invited Seeley to join the Photo Secession, in which Seeley was a member from 1906 to 1910.

 After leaving Stieglitz's group, Seeley continued creating in a pictorialist aesthetic while the style as a whole declined in critical praise; this, coupled with wartime shortages in raw materials needed for photography, hurt Seeley's career as a photographer.

 While Seeley continued exhibiting his photographs until the 1930s, little of what was shown was new material.

 Later in life, Seeley returned to painting, and also served as a newspaper correspondent for a Stockbridge publication.

+Death

-He died there in 1955.
+He died in Stockbridge in 1955.